zeroslope/orderbook/README.md

 #### 1. Initialize Market

-Creates a new trading market with base/quote token pair.
+Creates a new trading market with base/quote token pair and initializes orderbooks and event queue.

 ```rust
 pub fn initialize(